Christopher Duntsch: Medical training

-Having exhausted his football eligibility, Duntsch decided to switch to a career in medicine.
-Duntsch completed his undergraduate degree in 1995, then continued on to an ambitious MD–PhD program.
-In 2010, he completed the MD–PhD and neurosurgery residency programs at the University of Tennessee Health Science Center, and subsequently completed a spine fellowship program at the Semmes-Murphey Clinic in Memphis.
+After graduating from Memphis State, he continued on to an MD–PhD program at the University of Tennessee at Memphis College of Medicine earning degrees in 2001 and 2002.
+In 2010, Duntsch completed the MD–PhD and neurosurgery residency programs at the University of Tennessee Health Science Center, and then a spine fellowship program at the Semmes-Murphey Clinic in Memphis.

-Duntsch completed his residency having participated in fewer than 100 surgeries.
-Typically, neurosurgery residents participate in over 1,000 surgeries in the course of their residency.
-He was suspected of being under the influence of cocaine while operating during his fourth year of residency training, and was sent to a program for impaired physicians.
-He remained there for several months before being allowed to return to the residency.
-Several of his friends recalled him going to work after a night of doing drugs, with one of them saying he would never allow Duntsch to operate on him.
+Duntsch participated in fewer than 200 surgeries during his residency; neurosurgery residents typically participate in over 1,000 surgeries.
+He was suspected of being under the influence of cocaine while operating during his fourth year of residency training.
+He was sent to a program for impaired physicians for several months before being allowed to return to the residency.
+Duntsch's supervisors were concerned enough that they did not allow him to operate without direct supervision.
+Several of Duntsch's friends recalled him going to work after a night of doing drugs, with one saying he would never allow Duntsch to operate on him.

-While in Memphis, Duntsch began a long-term relationship with Wendy Renee Young.
-They have two sons.
+A regular in Memphis strip clubs, Duntsch came to the attention of exotic dancer Wendy Renee Young.
+In 2011, Young approached Duntsch at a club upon noticing that "all the [other] girls were over there", making her aware that he was a doctor and that "of course, that’s where you're going to go for money".
+She immediately moved in with him.
+They had two sons together, and broke up just before the birth of their second son in September 2014.

 Career

 Initially, Duntsch focused heavily on the PhD half of his degree.
 His name appeared on several papers and patents, and he took part in a number of biotech startups.
 However, by the time he met Young, Duntsch was over $500,000 in debt.
 He decided to turn to neurosurgery, which can be a lucrative field.
-In 2010, Duntsch moved to Dallas.
-He persuaded Young to come with him; Young agreed, since she had grown up in the Dallas area.
+In 2010, Duntsch moved to Dallas, Texas.
+He persuaded Young to come with him since she grew up in the Dallas area.

-Upon applying for work, he looked extremely qualified on paper: he had spent a total of fifteen years in training (medical school, residency and fellowship), and his curriculum vitae was twelve single-spaced pages.
-Duntsch also claimed to have graduated magna cum laude from St. Jude Children’s Research Hospital with a doctorate in microbiology – a program that the hospital did not offer at the time he allegedly attended.

-Duntsch joined Baylor Regional Medical Center at Plano (now Baylor Scott & White Medical Center – Plano) as a minimally invasive spine surgeon with a salary of $600,000 per year, plus bonuses.
+Duntsch appeared extremely qualified on paper: he had spent fifteen years in training (medical school, residency and fellowship), and his curriculum vitae was twelve single-spaced pages.
+Duntsch also falsely claimed to have graduated magna cum laude from St. Jude Children’s Research Hospital with a doctorate in microbiology – a program the hospital did not offer when he allegedly attended.
+Duntsch soon joined Baylor Regional Medical Center at Plano (now Baylor Scott & White Medical Center – Plano) as a minimally invasive spine surgeon with a salary of $600,000 per year plus bonuses.

 Baylor Plano

 Early in his tenure at Baylor Plano, Duntsch made a poor impression on his fellow surgeons.
 Veteran vascular surgeon Randall Kirby recalled that Duntsch frequently boasted about his abilities despite being so new to the area.
-Kirby also recalled that Duntsch's skills in the operating room left much to be desired; as Kirby put it, "he could not wield a scalpel".
+He also recalled that Duntsch's skills in the operating room left much to be desired; as Kirby put it, "he could not wield a scalpel".

 Several of Duntsch's surgeries at Baylor Plano resulted in severely maimed patients: